leadweedy/FGA-docs/Game-Area-detection.md

    <img src="img/outside.jpg" width="500">

+If your phone has a notch and FGO looks like in (2), turn ON Ignore Notch calculation.

 ## FGO looks different on my phone

 Multiple cases may apply to your phone.

 ### CASE 1: Borders around FGO are black

-If FGO is centred on the screen, even if the borders are black, then there is no problem.
+If FGO is centred on the screen, even if the borders are black, then it might work as it is.
+If this is case and your phone has a notch, turn ON 'Ignore Notch calculation'.

 Otherwise, you'll have to make FGO a full-screen app.
 If that doesn't work, check if you can make FGA full-screen too.

 For example, this won't work: